 1. Open the Matchback report

-From the left navigation, click the Insights icon.
+- From the left navigation, click the Insights icon.

-Scroll to All Available Reports.
+- Scroll to All Available Reports.

-In the How did my recent campaign perform? group, click the Matchback Report card.
+- In the How did my recent campaign perform? group, click the Matchback Report card.

 2. Set your filters

-At the top-right of the report, click Filters.
+- At the top-right of the report, click Filters.

-Under Static Page Filters, confirm the Activity filter matches the channel you want (for example, direct mail or email send).
+- Under Filters, confirm the Activity filter matches the channel you want (for example, direct mail or email send).
+This limits the report to the type of activity you are analyzing.

-Use User-Defined Filters to narrow the audience:
+- Use User-Defined Filters to narrow the audience:

 - Donor Details for lifecycle, giving level, or other constituent traits.